kicaj29/.NET-Misc/README.md

 >BOXING: When we move data from Value type to Reference type, data is moved from Stack to Heap.
 It is termed as Boxing.

 >UNBOXING: When we move data from Reference type to Value type, data is moved from Heap to stack.
 It is termed as Unboxing

+## CORS
+Run server and client to see how to enable/disable/control CORS.

+CORS: includes protocol, domain, port. http://localhost:5500 is not equal to http://127.0.0.1:5500